ZigliLucien/ziglilucien.github.io/WeatherNotes/fcast.md

    <h2>Forecast for Jackson County</h2>
    <p>
       <div style="font-size:120%">
-         <h3>This Afternoon</h3>Rain showers likely after 3pm.
-Mostly cloudy.
-High near 57, with temperatures falling to around 52 in the afternoon.
-South
+         <h3>This Afternoon</h3>A chance of rain showers.
+Cloudy.
+High near 54, with temperatures falling to around 50 in the afternoon.
+South southwest wind
-         southwest wind around 13 mph, with gusts as high as 22 mph.
-Chance of precipitation is 70%.<br></div>
+         around 14 mph, with gusts as high as 23 mph.
+Chance of precipitation is 30%.<br></div>
    </p>
    <p>
       <div style="font-size:120%">
-         <h3>Tonight</h3>Rain.
-Cloudy.
-Low around 45, with temperatures rising to around 47 overnight.
-South southwest wind 6 to 12 mph, with gusts
-         as high as 21 mph.
+         <h3>Tonight</h3>Rain showers before midnight.
+Cloudy, with a low around 47.
+South southwest wind 8 to 12 mph, with gusts as high as 21 mph.
          Chance of precipitation is 100%.<br></div>
    </p>
    <p>
       <div style="font-size:120%">
-         <h3>Monday</h3>A chance of rain.
-Mostly cloudy.
-High near 58, with temperatures falling to around 55 in the afternoon.
-Southwest wind 3 to
+         <h3>Monday</h3>Mostly cloudy.
+High near 56, with temperatures falling to around 54 in the afternoon.
+Southwest wind 3 to 7 mph.<br></div>
-         7 mph.
-Chance of precipitation is 30%.<br></div>
    </p>
    <p>
       <div style="font-size:120%">
-         <h3>Monday Night</h3>A chance of rain showers.
-Mostly cloudy, with a low around 37.
-West northwest wind 1 to 7 mph.
-Chance of precipitation is
+         <h3>Monday Night</h3>A slight chance of rain showers after midnight.
+Mostly cloudy, with a low around 38.
+West wind 1 to 7 mph.
+Chance of precipitation
-         40%.<br></div>
+         is 20%.<br></div>
    </p>
    <p>
       <div style="font-size:120%">
          <h3>Tuesday</h3>A slight chance of rain showers before noon.
-Partly sunny, with a high near 44.
-Northwest wind around 10 mph, with gusts as
+Partly sunny, with a high near 43.
+North northwest wind around 10 mph, with gusts
-         high as 20 mph.
+         as high as 20 mph.
 Chance of precipitation is 20%.<br></div>
    </p>
    <p>
       <div style="font-size:120%">
-         <h3>Tuesday Night</h3>Partly cloudy, with a low around 24.
-West northwest wind 5 to 8 mph.<br></div>
+         <h3>Tuesday Night</h3>A slight chance of snow showers before midnight.
+Mostly cloudy, with a low around 26.
+Northwest wind 5 to 8 mph.
+Chance of
+         precipitation is 20%.<br></div>
    </p>
    <p>
       <div style="font-size:120%">
-         <h3>Wednesday</h3>Mostly sunny, with a high near 37.
-West northwest wind 6 to 14 mph, with gusts as high as 24 mph.<br></div>
+         <h3>Wednesday</h3>A chance of snow showers.
+Mostly sunny, with a high near 36.
+West northwest wind 6 to 14 mph, with gusts as high as 24 mph.
+         Chance of precipitation is 30%.<br></div>
    </p>
    <p>
       <div style="font-size:120%">
-         <h3>Wednesday Night</h3>Mostly clear, with a low around 21.
-West wind 2 to 6 mph.<br></div>
+         <h3>Wednesday Night</h3>Mostly clear, with a low around 19.
+West northwest wind 3 to 10 mph, with gusts as high as 18 mph.<br></div>
    </p>
    <p>
       <div style="font-size:120%">
-         <h3>Thursday</h3>Mostly sunny, with a high near 38.
-South southwest wind 2 to 9 mph.<br></div>
+         <h3>Thursday</h3>Mostly sunny, with a high near 33.
+West southwest wind 3 to 7 mph.<br></div>
    </p>
    <p>
       <div style="font-size:120%">
-         <h3>Thursday Night</h3>Partly cloudy, with a low around 24.
-Southeast wind around 8 mph.<br></div>
+         <h3>Thursday Night</h3>Partly cloudy, with a low around 21.
+East southeast wind around 7 mph.<br></div>
    </p>
    <p>
       <div style="font-size:120%">
-         <h3>Friday</h3>Partly sunny, with a high near 48.
-South southeast wind 8 to 12 mph, with gusts as high as 21 mph.<br></div>
+         <h3>Friday</h3>A slight chance of rain showers after noon.
+Partly sunny, with a high near 44.
+South southeast wind 7 to 12 mph, with gusts
+         as high as 20 mph.<br></div>
    </p>
    <p>
       <div style="font-size:120%">
          <h3>Friday Night</h3>A chance of rain showers.
-Mostly cloudy, with a low around 37.
-South wind around 10 mph, with gusts as high as 20 mph.<br></div>
+Mostly cloudy, with a low around 32.
+South southeast wind around 10 mph, with gusts as high as 20
+         mph.<br></div>
    </p>
    <p>
       <div style="font-size:120%">
          <h3>Saturday</h3>A chance of rain showers.
-Mostly cloudy, with a high near 51.
-South wind around 12 mph, with gusts as high as 20 mph.<br></div>
+Mostly cloudy, with a high near 48.
+South southeast wind around 10 mph, with gusts as high as 18
+         mph.<br></div>
    </p>
    <p>
       <div style="font-size:120%">
          <h3>Saturday Night</h3>A chance of rain showers.
 Mostly cloudy, with a low around 36.
-South southwest wind around 8 mph.<br></div>
+South wind around 7 mph.<br></div>
    </p>
 </div>